Shrinking characteristics of precision matrix estimators: Proposed method

 Methods for fitting \eqref{Normal_Model_LDA} specifically for linear discriminant analysis either assume $\Omega_*$ is diagonal \citep{bickel2004some} or that both $\mu_{*l} - \mu_{*m}$ and $\Omega_*$ are sparse \citep{guo2010simultaneous,xu2015covariance}.
 A method for fitting \eqref{Normal_Model_LDA} and performing variable selection was proposed by \citet{witten2009covariance}.
 They suggest a two-step procedure where one first estimates $\Omega_*$, and then with the estimate $\bar{\Omega}$ fixed, estimates each $\mu_{*j}$ by penalizing the characteristic $\bar{\Omega} \mu_j$, where $\mu_j$ is the optimization variable corresponding to $\mu_{*j}.$

-To apply our method to the linear discriminant analysis problem, we use \eqref{eq:estimator} with $A = I_p$, $C=0$, and $B$ equal to the matrix whose columns are $\bar{x}_j - \bar{x}_{k}$ for all $1 \leq j < k \leq J$, where $\bar{x}_j$ is the unpenalized maximum likelihood estimator of $\mu_{*j}$.
-For large values of the tuning parameter, this would lead an estimator of $\Omega_*$ such that $\hat{\Omega}(\bar{x}_j -\bar{x}_{k})$ is sparse.
+To apply our method to the linear discriminant analysis problem, we use \eqref{eq:estimator} with $A = I_p$, $C$ equal to the matrix of zeros, and $B$ equal to the matrix whose columns are $\bar{x}_j - \bar{x}_{k}$ for all $1 \leq j < k \leq J$, where $\bar{x}_j$ is the unpenalized maximum likelihood estimator of $\mu_{*j}$.
+For large values of the tuning parameter, this would lead to an estimator of $\Omega_*$ such that $\hat{\Omega}(\bar{x}_j -\bar{x}_{k})$ is sparse.
 Thus our approach simultaneously fits \eqref{Normal_Model_LDA} and performs variable selection.

 Precision and covariance matrix estimators are also needed for portfolio allocation.
 The optimal allocation based on the \citet{markowitz1952portfolio} minimum-variance portfolio is proportional to $\Omega_*\mu_*$, where $\mu_*$ is the vector of expected returns for $p$ assets and $\Omega_*$ is precision matrix for the returns.
 In practice, one would estimate $\Omega_*$ and $\mu_*$ with their usual sample estimators $\hat\Omega$ and $\hat{\mu}$.
-However, when $p$ is large, the usual sample estimator of $\Omega_*$ does not exist, so regularization is necessary.
-Moreover, \citet{brodie2009sparse} argue that sparse portfolios are often desirable when $p$ is large.
-While many have proposed using sparse or shrinkage estimators of $\Omega_*$ or $\Omega_*^{-1}$ plugged-in to the Markowitz criterion, e.g., \citet{xue2012positive}, this would not necessarily lead to sparse estimators of $\Omega_* \mu_*$. \citet{chen2016regularized} proposed a method for estimating the characteristic $\Omega_*\mu_*$ directly, but like the direct linear discriminant methods, this approach does not lead to an estimate of $\Omega_*$.
-For the sparse portfolio allocation problem, we propose to estimate $\Omega_*$ using \eqref{eq:estimator} with $A=I_p$, $C=0$, and $B = \hat{\mu}$.
+However, when $p$ is larger than the sample size, the usual sample estimator of $\Omega_*$ does not exist, so regularization is necessary.
+Moreover, \citet{brodie2009sparse} argue that sparse portfolios, i.e., portfolios with fewer than $p$ active positions, are often desirable when $p$ is large.
+While many have proposed using sparse or shrinkage estimators of $\Omega_*$ or $\Omega_*^{-1}$ inserted in the Markowitz criterion, e.g., \citet{xue2012positive}, this would not necessarily lead to sparse estimators of $\Omega_* \mu_*$.
+To achieve a sparse portfolio, \citet{chen2016regularized} proposed a method for estimating the characteristic $\Omega_*\mu_*$ directly, but like the direct linear discriminant methods, it does not lead to an estimate of $\Omega_*$.
+For the sparse portfolio allocation application, we propose to estimate $\Omega_*$ using \eqref{eq:estimator} with $A=I_p$, $C$ equal to the vector of zeros, and $B = \hat{\mu}$.